xeeija/openapi-course/course/schema-basics.md

 ## Components Object

+The components object allows to define objects in a single place and use them in many places.

-In this object, a list of reusable objects of various types can be defined.
+This object is a list of reusable objects of various types.
+For each type, a field is provided, which is an map with the name as key and the structure as value.

 It holds:
 - Schemas